 Raj is a former solicitor.
-He joined Matrix as a full member in 2011 after completing his traineeship at Matrix.
+He joined Matrix as a full member in 2011.

-Raj is security cleared by the Home Office.
+He is also security cleared by the Home Office.

 Raj holds a first class undergraduate law degree and postgraduate law degree from Oxford University.
 Before joining the Bar, Raj qualified as a solicitor at Sharpe Pritchard solicitors.
 He subsequently worked as judicial assistant to the then Lord Chief Justice and Lord Justice (now Lord) Carnwath at the Court of Appeal.
 He has also worked for the Human Rights Department of the Victorian Government Solicitor’s Office in Melbourne, Australia.

-Raj teaches public law, and has previously also taught human rights law on both undergraduate and postgraduate courses, at Oxford University.
-Raj is a co-author of the Blackstone’s Guide to the Human Rights Act (7th Ed.,OUP) and a contributing author to Criminal Justice and Human Rights (3rd Ed, Sweet & Maxwell) and Prison Law (5th Ed., OUP).
-He is a co-author of the forthcoming edition of ‘Judicial Review: A Practical Guide’ (Jordans).
+Raj has taught public law, and human rights law on both undergraduate and postgraduate courses, at Oxford University.
+He is a co-author of the Blackstone’s Guide to the Human Rights Act (7th Ed.,OUP) and ‘Judicial Review: A Practical Guide’ (Jordans).
+He is also a contributing author to Criminal Justice and Human Rights (3rd Ed, Sweet & Maxwell) and Prison Law (5th Ed., OUP).

 Raj accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.

 Raj is committed to protecting and respecting your privacy.
 In order to provide legal services to his clients, including advice and representation services, Raj needs to collect and hold personal data.
 This includes his client’s personal data and the personal data of others who feature in the matter upon which he is instructed.
 To read Raj’s privacy notice in full, please see here.

 Raj is ranked by Chambers & Partners 2019 in four practice areas (Administrative Law, Civil Liberties, Education and Police Law).